-On June 26, 2013, the United States Supreme Court issued a ruling that gives same-sex couples who hold a legal marriage in their state the same federal benefits as married straight couples.
-In their ruling, the justices overturned the Defense of Marriage Act (DOMA), a law that forbade the federal government from recognizing same-sex marriage as legal.
-The court claimed that DOMA displaced the Fifth Amendment’s guarantee of equality for all people.
+On June 26, 2015, the United States Supreme Court issued a ruling legalizing gay marriage.
 Across the Atlantic, in mid-July 2013, the Queen of England signed into law “The Marriage Bill,” which allows same-sex couples to marry legally.
 Around the world, at least fifteen other nations have legalized marriage between same-sex partners.
-Obviously, the definition of marriage is changing.
+Obviously, the societal definition of marriage is changing.
 But is it the right of a government to redefine marriage, or has the definition of marriage already been set by a higher authority?

 In Genesis chapter 2, God declares it is not good for Adam (the first man) to live alone.
 All the animals are there, but none of them are a suitable partner for Adam.
 God, therefore, in a special act of creation, makes a woman.
 Just a few verses later, the woman is called “his wife” (Genesis 2:25).
 Eden was the scene of the first marriage, ordained by God Himself.
 The author of Genesis then records the standard by which all future marriages are defined: “A man leaves his father and mother and is united to his wife, and they become one flesh” (Genesis 2:24).